mowlkmorok/mowlkmessenger/backend/info.md

-# This is a simple java spring with pure websocket
+# This is a simple java spring with pure websocket and Redis.

 <br>